 Boise Neighborhood Interactive

-Energize Our Neighborhoods is proud to host the fourth Boise Neighborhood Interactive community conference with the 2023 theme of Engaging Everyone: Highlighting Boise Voices.
+Energize Our Neighborhoods is proud to host The Boise Neighborhood Interactive community conference Saturday, October 19, 2024 at Jack's Urban Meeting Place (JUMP).

 The community-led conference empowers and engages residents in creating and sustaining welcoming and livable neighborhoods through information, shared resources, collaboration, and training.